Hamza-Noah/My-First-React-App/README.md

 # My-First-React-App

-This is a React App has been build using these libraries Bootstrap, Font Awesome, Jquery and React Router
+This is a React App has been build using these libraries Bootstrap, Font Awesome, Jquery and React Router.